 Brief 1

-How might we make selling, swapping or routing-on a secondhand garment as low-friction as buying one — and close the listing-effort gap that traps inventory in young people's wardrobes?
+How might we make selling, swapping or routing-on a garment as frictionless as buying one — closing the gap between effortless acquisition and effortful disposal?

 Qual anchors